There are a number of things you need to do to start an IVA. The application has various stages.

 If you are a home owner the IVA will have an affect on your property.
 Although it will be legally protected from your creditors you will be required to try and release equity during the Arrangement.

-The Steps you need to take to Apply for an IVA
+What you need to do to Apply for an IVA

 You cannot start an IVA yourself.
 You can only apply through an Insolvency Practitioner (IP).
 They write a payment proposal on your behalf and carry out the negotiations with your creditors.